MaskRay/maskray.me/source/_posts/2022-11-21-relocatable-linking.md

 ### Symbol table

 Symbols are generally concatenated.
 However, `STT_SECTION` symbols need to be coalesced.

+Unlike an executable or shared object link, `STV_HIDDEN` visibility symbols in a relocatable object are not converted to `STB_LOCAL` binding.

 ### Copy section contents to output and resolve relocations